coronalabs/corona-docs/markdown/plugin/amazon-iap-v2/index.markdown

 ## Overview

 The Amazon IAP plugin lets you sell digital content and subscriptions from within your apps, including <nobr>in-game</nobr> currency, expansion packs, upgrades, magazine issues, and more.
+The plugin also includes optional DRM support as well.
+See [store.verify()][plugin.amazon-iap-v2.verify] for information on implementing Amazon DRM/Licensing.

 <div class="guide-notebox">
 <div class="notebox-title">Notes</div>

-* This plugin corresponds to <nobr>Amazon IAP v2</nobr>.
-If you are migrating from the previous version to v2, please see the [migration][plugin.amazon-iap-v2.migration] page for a summary of changes.
+* This plugin now uses the Appstore SDK with Solar2d 2021.3661+ and adds the api store.verify() to check DRM.
+No codes changes are required to use the Appstore SDK for IAP.
+If you are using the older v1 Solar2d plugin from Amazon see the [migration][plugin.amazon-iap-v2.migration] page for a summary of changes.

-* If you're new to <nobr>Amazon In-App Purchasing</nobr>, read Amazon's [In-App Purchasing Overview](https://developer.amazon.com/docs/in-app-purchasing/iap-overview.html) guide.
+* If you're new to <nobr>Amazon In-App Purchasing</nobr>, read Amazon's [Understanding In-App Purchasing](https://developer.amazon.com/public/apis/earn/in-app-purchasing/docs-v2/understanding-in-app-purchasing) guide.

 * You must install the [Amazon App Tester](https://developer.amazon.com/docs/in-app-purchasing/iap-install-and-configure-app-tester.html) or publish your app in the Amazon Appstore to use this plugin.
-Details on testing can be found [here](https://developer.amazon.com/docs/in-app-purchasing/iap-testing-overview.html).
+Details on testing can be found [here](https://developer.amazon.com/docs/in-app-purchasing/iap-install-and-configure-app-tester.html).

 </div>